VTTI-CSM/NeTrainSim/README.md

 # Network Train Simulator (NeTrainSim)

 NeTrainSim is an open-source train simulation software that allows users to simulate and analyze train operations on a large rail network.
 It is designed to be flexible, modular, and easy to use.
+It is built using Qt6 under the [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## How to Cite